tytydraco/yessleep/out/I_Got_A_Customer_Who_Made_Some_Really_Odd_Purchases.md

 New customer.
 I greet them with a standard “How you doing?”

-A hoodie covers their face, they nod in response.
+A hood covers their face, they nod in response.

 A shovel. *beep.*